drgcms/drg-cms/README.md

 # DrgCms

 DRG CMS is advanced way of programming application for Ruby on Rails.
-Instead of creating controllers and views for each collection (table) model, DRG CMS introduces single Cmsedit controller which uses DRG Forms to control CRUD database operations.
+Instead of creating controllers and views for each collection (table), DRG CMS introduces single Cmsedit controller.
+All CRUD database actions are controlled by DRG Forms file, which can have hundreds of data entry fields and still be easy to maintain and update.

-DRG CMS uses Mongo DB, leading NO-SQL document database, as database back-end with a help of mongoid gem.
-Mongoid's flexible document model defines all document fields, indexes, dependencies, validations in single model file with no Rails migrations required.
+DRG CMS uses MongoDB, leading NO-SQL document database, as database back-end with a help of mongoid gem.
+Mongoid's flexible document model defines all document fields, indexes, dependencies, validations in single model source file with no Rails migrations required.
+When collection model is defined, data entry DRG Form can easily be generated with form generator.

 DRG CMS can be used for rapid development of complex, data-entry intensive web sites as well as building your private, in-house, Intranet applications.
+At the same time it can be used as CMS system with support for running multiple web sites on single Ruby on Rails instance.

-DRG CMS has built-in user friendly role based database access system and can be easly extended with help of Ruby on Rails plugin system.
+DRG CMS has built-in user friendly role based database access system.
+Administrator defines roles and roles rights (no access, can read, can edit) as web site policies.
+Roles are then assigned to users and policies can be assigned to documents (web pages) or even parts of a document.

 Project Tracking
 ----------------